TillaTheHun0/aos-graphql/packages/server/README.md

 end
 ```

-- When using `server.create`, `info` provided to `context` will be the 3rd argument provided to the server function
+- When using `server.new`, `info` provided to `context` will be the 3rd argument provided to the server function
 - When using `server.aos`, `info` provided to `context` will be a table containing `{ msg, ao }` for the current message being evaluated